samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 - **Healing.** The temple sells [Spell Scrolls](/magic-items/9229085-spell-scroll) of [Greater Restoration](/spells/2618961-greater-restoration) for 3,200 GP apiece and [Spell Scrolls](/magic-items/9229085-spell-scroll) of [Remove Curse](/spells/2618943-remove-curse) for 300 GP apiece, and the priests have 1d3 copies of each scroll in stock on any given day.
 The priests also have [Cure Wounds](/spells/2619079-cure-wounds) and [Lesser Restoration](/spells/2619016-lesser-restoration) spells prepared, which they customarily cast for free.

 - **Raise Dead.** Archpriest Sarana is one of a handful of people in the Free City of Greyhawk who can cast the [Raise Dead](/spells/2618922-raise-dead) spell, but she needs the requisite 500 GP diamond to do so.
 Sarana can recommend a jeweler who sells diamonds of sufficient value.
-Before agreeing to cast the spell, Sarana casts [Zone of Truth](/spells/2619221-zone-of-truth) and asks questions about the deceased individual to make sure she’s not returning to life someone who should stay dead.
+Before agreeing to cast the spell, Sarana casts [Zone of Truth](/spells/2619221-zone-of-truth) and asks questions about the deceased individual to make sure she's not returning to life someone who should stay dead.

 - **Service to the Greater Good.** The temple might call upon the adventurers to perform good acts in the city or abroad.
 Sarana is particularly vigilant about the threat of Elemental Evil, since she was involved in the battle at the Temple of Elemental Evil seven years ago.
 In exchange for their service, the characters and their companions are entitled to a 50 percent discount on goods purchased at the temple.

 #### Unearthed Arcana

 > This quaint, two-story shop has a sign depicting a white-bearded human wizard holding a staff that has a copper ball affixed to its tip.
-Displayed in the store’s window box are various potions, scrolls, wands, and wondrous oddities.
+Displayed in the store's window box are various potions, scrolls, wands, and wondrous oddities.

 Magic items are bought and sold in Unearthed Arcana, a quaint shop in Clerkburg.
-Magical wards render the store’s windows and doors shatterproof, and no one can use magic to enter or leave the shop without the consent of its proprietor, Morley, whose quarters take up the second floor.
+Magical wards render the store's windows and doors shatterproof, and no one can use magic to enter or leave the shop without the consent of its proprietor, Morley, whose quarters take up the second floor.

 Morley is an [Adult Copper Dragon](/monsters/16768-adult-copper-dragon) (Chaotic Good) who spends his days shape-shifted into a talkative, alert, white-bearded human mage wearing a pointed hat, frayed robes, and pointed slippers.
-Only a few people in the city—including the esteemed local members of the Circle of Eight, Jallarzi Sallavarian and Otto—know Morley’s true form.
+Only a few people in the city—including the esteemed local members of the Circle of Eight, Jallarzi Sallavarian and Otto—know Morley's true form.

-Morley is one of the city’s secret weapons, ready to repel invaders or break a siege should the need arise.
+Morley is one of the city's secret weapons, ready to repel invaders or break a siege should the need arise.
 The dragon has a soft spot for adventurers who risk their lives for good causes.
-He occasionally loans magic items free of charge to valorous heroes who can’t afford them, on the condition that the items be returned to him as soon as they’re no longer needed.
+He occasionally loans magic items free of charge to valorous heroes who can't afford them, on the condition that the items be returned to him as soon as they're no longer needed.

 ***Character Backgrounds.*** Adventurers with the [Charlatan](/backgrounds/406477-charlatan) or [Hermit](/backgrounds/406482-hermit) background might have a connection to Unearthed Arcana, as Morley has a variety of unusual interests.